History of Zagreb: Gradec

-The other part of Old Zagreb is Gradec, on the Gornji Grad hill.
+The other part of Old Zagreb is Gradec, on hill Grič.
 It was given a royal charter by Béla IV of Hungary in 1242.
 The Golden Bull of 1242 proclaimed a free royal city on Gradec, the hill of Zagreb, and made Gradec a feudal holding responsible directly to the king.
 Its citizens received a number of rights, including the election of their city judge and self-government.
 They built defensive walls and towers around their settlement, in anticipation of a new Tatar invasion, between 1242 and 1261.
 These walls are still visible in Gornji Grad.

 The defensive walls enclosed the settlement in the shape of a triangle, with its apex near the Popov Toranj tower and its base at the south end (the Strossmayer Promenade).
 Rectangular and semicircular towers fortified the walls.
 Four main gates led into the city: the Mesnička Gate in the west, the Opatička Gate in the north, Dverce in the south and the Stone Gate in the east.
 The Stone Gate is the only one still extant.
-The keys to three gates (Stone Gate, smaller Poljska Gate (by the Lotrščak tower) and Mesnička Gate) that were handed over to the mayor and city judge when they took office have been preserved.
+The keys to three gates (Stone Gate, smaller Poljska Gate (by the Lotrščak tower) and Mesnička Gate) were handed over to the mayor and city judge when they took office have been preserved.
 In 2012, Mayor Milan Bandić appointed the Zagreb majorettes as keepers of the city keys and handed them replicas of the keys while the originals are stored in the Zagreb City Museum.